 Jack Young of the original Young Brothers is my grandfather; Jack Young Jr, my uncle; and Kenny Young, my father.

-Today, the Young family legacy at Young Brothers continues; my older brother, David Young, serves as a Hawai‘i County Community Advisory Board Member for the Young Brothers Community Gift Giving program.
+The Young family legacy at Young Brothers continued; for a while, my older brother, David Young, served as a Hawai‘i County Community Advisory Board Member for the Young Brothers Community Gift Giving program.

 I am the youngest brother of the youngest brother of the youngest brother of Young Brothers.